EKI Energy Services Ltd leads losers in 'A' group

 -

-City Union Bank Ltd, IDFC Ltd, Balkrishna Industries Ltd and Info Edge (India) Ltd are among the other losers in the BSE's 'A' group today, 13 February 2023.
+Jaiprakash Power Ventures Ltd, RHI Magnesita India Ltd, Sun Pharma Advanced Research Company Ltd and Allcargo Logistics Ltd are among the other losers in the BSE's 'A' group today, 14 February 2023.

-City Union Bank Ltd, IDFC Ltd, Balkrishna Industries Ltd and Info Edge (India) Ltd are among the other losers in the BSE's 'A' group today, 13 February 2023.
+Jaiprakash Power Ventures Ltd, RHI Magnesita India Ltd, Sun Pharma Advanced Research Company Ltd and Allcargo Logistics Ltd are among the other losers in the BSE's 'A' group today, 14 February 2023.

-EKI Energy Services Ltd tumbled 20.00% to Rs 877.75 at 14:46 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 61546 shares were traded on the counter so far as against the average daily volumes of 25543 shares in the past one month.
+EKI Energy Services Ltd tumbled 20.00% to Rs 702.2 at 14:46 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 3.69 lakh shares were traded on the counter so far as against the average daily volumes of 27542 shares in the past one month.

-City Union Bank Ltd crashed 15.63% to Rs 135.
-The stock was the second biggest loser in 'A' group.On the BSE, 6.38 lakh shares were traded on the counter so far as against the average daily volumes of 77065 shares in the past one month.
+Jaiprakash Power Ventures Ltd crashed 10.18% to Rs 6.35.
+The stock was the second biggest loser in 'A' group.On the BSE, 213.49 lakh shares were traded on the counter so far as against the average daily volumes of 77.74 lakh shares in the past one month.

-IDFC Ltd lost 13.59% to Rs 78.5.
-The stock was the third biggest loser in 'A' group.On the BSE, 17.46 lakh shares were traded on the counter so far as against the average daily volumes of 10.63 lakh shares in the past one month.
+RHI Magnesita India Ltd lost 9.45% to Rs 678.95.
+The stock was the third biggest loser in 'A' group.On the BSE, 1.17 lakh shares were traded on the counter so far as against the average daily volumes of 17248 shares in the past one month.

-Balkrishna Industries Ltd slipped 10.67% to Rs 2060.35.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 40030 shares were traded on the counter so far as against the average daily volumes of 7692 shares in the past one month.
+Sun Pharma Advanced Research Company Ltd shed 8.77% to Rs 201.35.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 1.27 lakh shares were traded on the counter so far as against the average daily volumes of 62252 shares in the past one month.

-Info Edge (India) Ltd corrected 9.00% to Rs 3468.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 66257 shares were traded on the counter so far as against the average daily volumes of 10486 shares in the past one month.
+Allcargo Logistics Ltd corrected 8.47% to Rs 370.3.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 2.42 lakh shares were traded on the counter so far as against the average daily volumes of 26270 shares in the past one month.

 Powered by Capital Market - Live News